top of page

 Tacca sajjīvanarītyā mūlam||2||

-2. That is the basis of the correct way of living.
+2. That is the basis of the right way of living.

-That is the basis or support of right living.
-That is, right behavior while preserving life in the physical body.
-Unless there is presence or development of that, a spiritual aspirant certainly does not achieve anything in Parabhairavayoga.
+That is the basis or support of the right way of living, i.e. of the proper behavior while one preserves life in the physical body.
+Unless there is presence or development of it, a spiritual aspirant achieves nothing in Parabhairavayoga indeed.

 मम योगस्य दार्शनिकाधारः श्रीत्रिकम्॥३॥